pi-top/pi-top-Python-SDK/README.rst

 Submodules overview
 ------------------------

-The `pitop` module lets you interact with most of the hardware inside a pi-top [4].
+The `pitop` module lets you interact with most of the hardware inside a pi-top.

 pitop.core
 ========================